Smooths texture and boosts a fresh, hydrated glow with gentle physical plus enzymatic resurfacing—visible results without heavy stripping.

 Herbivore Botanicals Blue Tansy Resurfacing Clarity Mask

-- Botanical scent may not be for everyone
+- Botanical scent may be a drawback for some users

 Fresh Umbrian Clay Purifying Mask

-- Refines the look of pores and excess oil
+- Useful for excess oil and the look of congested pores

-- Less drying than many traditional clay masks
+- More balanced than many classic clay masks

 Aztec Secret Indian Healing Clay